ChicoSystems/ImgurDL/README.md

 #### Loadur NEXT
 + Added Menu
 + Added Directory Chooser - User Now can choose another directory to download to.
++ Moved Update Alert into the Menu.
++ Fixed Menu Disappearing Bug.
++ Fixed Picture Downloading with wrong colors bug.
++ + Java's fault, we had to use the TwelveMonkeys ImageIO plugins to fix it.

 #### Loadur v0.2
 + Made textField Auto Focus